arnhemcr/lscerts/README.md

 1. unpack the release into a directory with `tar xzf lscerts-1.0.0.tar.gz`
 2. change into the release directory with `cd lscerts-1.0.0`
 3. compile the program with `go build`
-4. run the program on some test URLs with `./lscerts <testURLs` expecting some errors followed by the list of valid certificates
+4. run the program on some test URLs with `./lscerts testURLs` expecting errors followed by the list of certificates

+## Further information

+In the lscerts release directory:

+* get help in using the program with `./lscerts -h`
-5. get lscert's documentation with `go doc`
+* get the documentation with `go doc`

 ## Maker